rstudio/RStartHere/README.md

 Data
 ----

-These packages contain interesting data to examine.
+These packages contain data sets to use as training data or toy examples.

 -   babynames
 -   neiss